 Remote Work While Sick with COVID-19

 In most cases, faculty and staff who are quarantined or isolated from work due to COVID-19 will have the ability to continue their work remotely if their symptoms are manageable.
 Faculty and staff should discuss their work schedules with the Office of Human Resources if they are sick with the virus and follow the Merrimack College Leave for Exposure to Communicable Diseases policy.
 If remote work is not possible for an individual, other types of leave may be available.
 Please contact Human Resources to discuss options.

+During the fall semester, Merrimack’s contact tracing helped to identify close contacts quickly and take the necessary steps to quarantine individuals which helped to prevent large outbreaks on campus.
 The ordering clinician of a patient who has tested positive for COVID-19 is required to report that positive test to the state department responsible for public health (Massachusetts Department of Public Health and New Hampshire Bureau of Infectious Disease Control).
 The local board of health or health department in the community where an infected patient lives will also be contacted.
 The relevant state or local agency will coordinate contact tracing related to that patient.